 - The positive impact of each donation

 The more detailed you are, the more confident donors will be that they can help you solve the problem.
-Say you’re trying to decide how to ask for donations for your local food pantry.
-Here’s an example of a well-written goal:
+For example:

 “Last year, you helped people like Isabelle feed her family of four when she lost her job.
 This year, you can provide more meals to your neighbors in need.
 Each $1 donation lets Greentown Pantry distribute 10 meals.
 Let’s help them feed 100,000 people this year by raising $10,000.”